 The Authors Mind

 Everything was white!
-Well except for the lines of black ink I have just used to describe the whiteness.
+Well, except for the lines of black ink I have just used to describe the whiteness.
 It seems the more I describe the whiteness by writing about it the less white it becomes.
 I have just realized that I changed the environment around me.
 How interesting.
 I wonder?
-If I describe a woodland path lined with tall beautifully formed oak trees if it would appear?
+If I describe a woodland path lined with tall beautifully formed oak trees would it appear?

 Yes, there it is, a lovely wooded path that winds around several meadows on the left and right.
 I am walking the path and above me the sky is blue and warmed by a bright yellow morning sun.
 “This is impossible” I’m thinking and yet as I blink and rub my eyes I hear the birds singing around me and a scampering squirrel bounces and skips through the brush.
 “What shall I do now?”
 I wonder.

 I will write about a pleasant morning walk with a fishing pole and creel basket in hand.
-I am wearing my A fishing vest and favorite completes my well-coordinated outfit of boots, pants, shirt and hat.
+I am wearing a fishing vest which completes my well-coordinated outfit of boots, pants, shirt and hat.
 In the direction before me I can see a fast flowing river in the distance.
-The tree filtered sunlight dapples the foot path before me with gold yellow and brown colored hue.
+The tree filtered sunlight dapples the foot path before me with gold, yellow and brown colored hue.

 What a beautiful, tranquil scene I have created.
 I still find it hard to fathom what I had just done.
 Turning myself around in all directions I can see the virtual world I had created before me.
 As I approached the shore of the river I noticed it had broadened and became shallower where stones were visible.
 The water swirled around and over them and bubbled and gurgled as only flowing water can.
 Had I really created this virtual world just for me?
 Did it really exist if no one else could see it?
 Was it not really meant to be shared?
 How would I share it if I wanted to?
 I had to sit down and ponder this for a while.